secil-carver/KMeans-Cluster-Analysis/README.md

 ![](https://img.shields.io/static/v1?label=&message=KElbowVisualizer&color=green)
 ![](https://img.shields.io/static/v1?label=&message=SilhoutteVisualizer&color=blue)

+Identifying specific groups in customer base with K-Means clustering allows us to connect patterns between data elements without labels attached to them.
+Once these structures are discovered, we can make more informed decisions about our customers.

 ## Research Question

 Can we identify specific groups with patterns in our customer base using the K-Means Clustering method?